 What is SPAM Email?

 Spam is when emails are sent out in enormous quantities, flooding the Internet with many copies of the same message, in an attempt to reach as many recipients or potential victims as possible.
-Most spam is commercial advertising, often for suspect products, get-rich-quick schemes, quasi-charity appeals, chain letter and financial scams.
+Most spam is commercial advertising, often for suspect products, get-rich-quick schemes, quasi-charity appeals, chain letters and financial scams.
 Spam costs the sender very little to send and the negative costs are usually absorbed by the recipient or the carriers rather than by the sender.

 How do spammers target Me?